 Buying a new home is an exciting purchase!
 But do you know what’s included?
 It’s common for buyers to confuse a to-be-built “new construction home” with a “custom home.”
 However, there are distinct differences between the two that every informed buyer should know.

 What’s included with a new construction home:

-Insider tip: Richmond American doesn’t believe in cookie-cutter homes.
+Insider tip!
+Richmond American doesn’t believe in cookie-cutter homes.
 We offer a variety of popular structural options to accommodate a wide range of lifestyles.
 For example, many of our floor plans feature optional bedrooms, sunrooms and lofts.
-All of these structural choices can be conveniently rolled into your mortgage, but keep in mind they can impact base pricing.
+In locations where you can build from the ground up, your structural choices can be rolled into your mortgage, but keep in mind they can impact base pricing.

 What’s included with a custom home:

 The short answer: not a lot!
 The trade-off is maximum flexibility.
-Anything your architect and interior designer can dream up that meets building codes, you can have.
+Almost anything your architect and interior designer can dream up that meets building codes, you can have.
 Speaking of which, you will have to hire the professionals yourself.
-If you hire a Design-Build Firm, they may help coordinate the hiring of subcontractors, but ultimately you’ll be responsible for monitoring design and construction to make sure the people you’ve hired stay on track.
+If you hire a Design-Build Firm, they may help coordinate the hiring of subcontractors, but you’ll ultimately be responsible for monitoring design and construction to make sure the people you’ve hired stay on track.

 Working with a custom builder, you may also have to shop multiple vendors at several stores to find all of your fixtures and finishes.
 The interior designer you hire can help you manage the process and ensure your selections are well coordinated.